Table of Contents

 That said, you may not need to seal the wood.
 If you’ve bought a kit (raises hand), you can probably get away with skipping this step.
 The kit likely contains high-quality wood that doesn’t need sealing.

 So, of course, some say to prime, and some say not to prime.
-There’s another how to on the pros and cons of priming so I won’t go over that here.
-Again, some top quality woods may not need primer.
+Some top quality woods may not need primer.
 But, I will say, that priming the surface with white probably gives you a better, truer color than going right on the wood.

 Also, depending on the primer you use, you may be able to skip the whole sealing step, since some primers act as both.